varadapat1l/varadapat1l.github.io/education.md

 **Michigan State University, College of Engineering**
 _East Lansing, MI_
 _August 2022-May 2026_
-Bachelor of Science: Computer Science
+Major: Bachelor of Science in Computer Science
 Minor: Indian and South Asian Language
 3.8 GPA